temporalio/documentation/blog/2021-06-17-activity-timeouts.md

 ### Step 2 - Temporal Server

-Receiving the Command, Temporal Server then sets up the mutable state for that workflow and activity ID, and also adds an `ActivityTask` to the `Bar` Activity Queue.
+Receiving the Command, Temporal Server adds an Activity Task to the `Bar` Activity Task Queue.
 There is an atomic guarantee that these both happen together, to prevent race conditions.
 We explained why this is important and how Temporal accomplishes this in [Designing A Workflow Engine](https://docs.temporal.io/blog/workflow-engine-principles/).